fleabitdev/glsp/website/input/reference/src/procedural-macros.md

 }
 ```

-Unquoted local variables are converted into GameLisp values using the [`ToVal`] macro, which
+Unquoted local variables are converted into GameLisp values using the [`IntoVal`] macro, which
 has the potential to fail. [`backquote!`] will panic if the conversion fails. [`try_backquote!`]
 is the non-panicking equivalent; it returns a [`GResult<T>`].